clduab11/last-frontier/README.md

 ## 🌟 Vision

 The Last Frontier represents the convergence of **unfiltered and decensored AI innovation**, all with **enterprise-grade reliability**.
-Put simply, it's not SIMPLY your next ChatGPT!
+Put simply, it's not ONLY your next ChatGPT!
+It's more than that, it's **unlocked knowledge**.

 Built for developers, scientists, researchers, and creative artists who refuse to compromise between cutting-edge AI capabilities, black-box prompt filters and sanitized content...with production-ready infrastructure, this platform empowers you to: